-The Base Rents set forth in this Paragraph 2 for the period from and after January 1, 2013, are in addition to, not in lieu of, the charges described in the Lease other than Base Rent.
+The Base Rents set forth in this Paragraph 2 are in addition to, not in lieu of, the charges described in the Lease other than Base Rent.
 Such other charges for which Lessee shall remain liable include, but are not limited to, Lessee's obligations for Real Property Taxes, insurance premiums, utility costs and other operating expenses of the Premises and the Project as required by the Lease, as amended to date (including but not limited to Section 5 of the Fourth Amendment).
 The Base Rent (and all other periodic charges for which Lessee is liable under the Lease) shall be equitably prorated, as calculated by Lessor in its reasonable discretion, for any partial calendar month (and any partial calendar year) in which the Expiration Date occurs, based upon the number of days during such calendar month (and calendar year) that Lessee leased the Premises up through the Expiration Date.

 3. Lessee's Exit Assessment and Surrender upon Termination.
-Without limiting Lessor's rights under Paragraphs 6 and 7 of the Original Lease or other provisions of the Lease, as amended to date, Lessee, at Lessee's sole cost and expense, shall cause to be conducted on or before the Expiration Date, a preliminary environmental site assessment by Occupational Services, Inc. of San Diego, California (or another qualified consultant pre-approved in writing by Lessor) with respect to the existence of Hazardous Substances (as defined in Paragraph 6 of the Original Lease) on or about the Premises, and shall promptly provide to Lessor a copy of such consultant's written report.
+Without limiting Lessor's rights under Paragraphs 6 and 7 of the Original Lease or other provisions of the Lease, as amended to date, Lessee, at Lessee's sole cost and expense, shall cause to be conducted on or before July 31, 2013, a preliminary environmental site assessment by Occupational Services, Inc. of San Diego, California (or another qualified consultant pre-approved in writing by Lessor) with respect to the existence of Hazardous Substances (as defined in Paragraph 6 of the Original Lease) on or about the Premises, and shall promptly provide to Lessor (no later than fifteen [15] days after site assessment test results are received) a copy of such consultant's written report.
 Lessee's obligations regarding Hazardous Substances as set forth in Paragraph 6.2 of the Original Lease shall survive the expiration or termination of the Lease.